 With virtual car keys, drivers are identified with their smartphones, which facilitates the collection of a variety of information.
 This is expected to invigorate what’s called in-vehicle infotainment (IVI), communication systems that provide both information and entertainment.
 Making phone calls, sending and receiving messages, playing music, and using car navigation functions should become more convenient and enjoyable in the car, it is believed.

 Amid the progress of interoperability between automobiles and smartphones, the evolution of smartphone charging functions in cars is under focus.
 Of particular interest is vehicles equipped with wireless charging systems that allow users to charge their phones by simply placing them somwhere in the car, instead of using a cable as in the past.
 With conventional wireless charging systems, however, the charging unit that transmits power is very bulky, limiting where the unit can be installed in the car.
 Clearly, there has been a need for much thinner charging units.
 Adding to the challenge is the need to integrate Near-Field Communication (NFC), a requirement for virtual keys.

 A Wireless Charging Pattern Coil Solution for Automobiles One-Fifth the Thickness of Conventional Products

 Wireless charging used to require three coils with conventional products; it is now achieved using only one.
-The successful application of thin film processing to fine pattern fabrication enabled the reduction of thickness down to nearly one-fifth (approximately 0.75 mm) of conventional products.
+The successful application of thin film processing to fine pattern fabrication enabled the reduction of thickness down to nearly one-fifth (0.76 mm) of conventional products.